Githubbubber/AndroidStudioTimer/readme.md

 It will have a simple layout with easy to understand directions.
 This version is a work in progress.

+The meat and potatoes of the app code can be [found here: MainActivity, FormatTimerValues, and TimeIncrementer classes.](https://github.com/Githubbubber/AndroidStudioTimer/tree/main/app/src/main/java/com/example/myapplication)

 #### Help Needed
 Currently the Start/End button is used to toggle the Timer thread but I'm having difficulty starting up a new thread once the first thread is canceled/purged in MainActivity.java.
 ![](https://raw.githubusercontent.com/Githubbubber/AndroidStudioTimer/main/timer_thread.JPG)